robusta-dev/robusta/docs/setup-robusta/upgrade.rst

 Robusta bundles kube-prometheus-stack, which uses `CRDs <https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/>`_.
 Helm can't update CRDs, so we update them ourselves.
 See the `Helm Documentation on CRDs <https://helm.sh/docs/chart_best_practices/custom_resource_definitions/>`_ for details.

-Upgrading from older versions (0.10.17 and below)
+Upgrading from older versions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Follow the steps below to fix any issues with old CRDs

 1. The node-exporter daemonset and admission webhooks needs to be manually removed prior to upgrading: